 Blackboard is our current learning management system and all modules are required to have an instance on BB that follows the standard module template, this is essential for student satisfaction.
 The site is is used for module information, learning materials and scaffolded learning activities, communication and assessment.

-In summer 2020 we shall be moving to Blackboard Ultra.
+In summer 2020 we moved to Blackboard Ultra Base Navigation.
 It has a modern new look and is easy for students to see their up-coming deadlines and assessment outcomes.
-As we progress, with training, more information and training materials will be provided on the Teaching Hub so keep watch on this space.

 - Login to Blackboard via the Portal